-I, the undersigned, hereby cert tify that, based on information a nd belief formed after reasonable inquiry, all information contained in the attached , representing the period beginning and ending , and any supporting documents appended hereto, is true, accurate, a and complete.
-Signature 1 (please use blue ink) Responsible Official or Authorized Representative Date Name and Title Title Telephone No Fax No
+I, the undersigned, hereby certify that at, based on inform nation and belief formed after reasonable

+inquiry, all information contained in the attached , representing

+the period beginning and ending , and any

+supporting documents appended hereto, is true, accurate e, and complete.

+Signature 1 Date

+Name and Title Title

+Telephone No Fax No

-- 1 This form shall be signed by a "Responsible Official."
-"Responsible Official" means one of the following: - a.
+1 This form shall be signed by a "Responsible Official."
+"Responsible Official" means one of the following:

+- a.
 For a corporation: The president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation, or a duly authorized representative of such person if the representative is responsible for the overall operation of one or more manufacturing, production, or operating facilities applying for or subject to a permit and either: - (I) the facilities employ more than 250 persons or have a gross annual sales or expenditures exceeding \$25 million (in second quarter 1980 dollars), or - (ii) the delegation of authority to such representative is approved in advance by the Director; - b.
 For a partnership or sole proprietorship: a general partner or the proprietor, respectively; - c.
 For a municipality, State, Federal, or other public entity: either a principal executive officer or ranking elected official.
 For the purposes of this part, a principal executive officer of a Federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of USEPA); or - d.
 The designated representative delegated with such authority and approved in advance by the Director.

-Appendix A: Table A-1 Nucor Steel West Virginia LLC: WV Steel Plant R14-0039: 053-00085
+Appendix A: Table A-1 Nucor Steel West Virginia LLC: WV Steel Plant R14-0039A: 053-00085